Terraform

 Teams can leverage Terraform Cloud’s rich API imperatively from external scripts or declaratively from Terraform itself, using their provider.
 Managing Terraform with Terraform is often a secret to managing IaC at scale in dynamic organizations.
 It also supports exporting audit logs to external systems via its API.

-One drawback of Terraform Cloud compared to Atlantis is that it is less extensible.
-While Atlantis lets you execute arbitrary shell commands as part of your Terraform job, Terraform Cloud depends on clever hacks like the null resource or an external wrapper.
 For example, suppose you are a Terragrunt user.
 In that case, you may want to have a CI job (e.g., Jenkins or GitHub Actions) trigger Terragrunt that’s later shelling out to Terraform, which executes the job on your remote Terraform Cloud environment.
 This extra layer complicates the architecture and workflow and introduces another party to a sensitive flow.

-Terraform Cloud offers some native integrations and third-party tools to incorporate into the Terraform workflow, like their proprietary policy-as-code framework, Sentinel.
+Terraform Cloud offers native integrations and third-party tools to incorporate into the Terraform workflow, such as their proprietary policy-as-code framework, Sentinel.
 Leveraging Sentinel, you can create security and compliance guardrails.
 The disadvantage of Sentinel is that it’s not an industry standard and open-source like Open Policy Agent (OPA).
 HashiCorp recently announced publishing reusable Sentinel policies in their public Terraform Registry, which may give Sentinel a new lease of life in the Terraform ecosystem.

 Last but not least, Terraform Cloud recently announced a drift detection feature, which allows you to monitor the synchronization between your resources and their respective Terraform definitions.
 This feature can, to some extent, be replicated using /plan and /apply HTTP endpoints from Atlantis, but it’s a far cry from the native, built-in solution that Terraform Cloud offers.